DJDanl/cpp-docs.pt-br/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` O objeto match_results para troca.
+*à direita* o match_results o objeto a ser trocado.

 ### <a name="remarks"></a>Comentários

-A função de membro alterna o conteúdo de `*this` e `right` em tempo constante e não lança exceções.
+A função membro troca o conteúdo do `*this` e *direito* em tempo constante e não lança exceções.

 ### <a name="example"></a>Exemplo